 Summer Internships Heat Up for Susquehanna

-Summer for Susquehanna's students is about travel, networking, applying concepts learned during the year and impressing potential employers.
+Summer for Susquehanna University students is about travel, networking, applying concepts learned during the year and impressing potential employers.
 In a word—internships.
-Here's a sampling of experiences our students are having this summer.
+Here's a sampling of the career-building experiences our students are having this summer.

-Katie Patschke, a rising senior at Susquehanna University, is splitting time between the American Anthropological Association and the Smithsonian National Museum of African Art in Washington D.C. this summer.
+Patschke, a double major in anthropology and international studies, is splitting time between the American Anthropological Association and the Smithsonian National Museum of African Art in Washington D.C. this summer.

 Wilson, a graphic design major, accepted an internship with Studio Kmzero — a professional graphic design firm in Florence, Italy.
 His experiences provided him insight into Italian culture, while enabling him to work with a professional design firm.